johncarl81/transfuse/documentation.md

 <hr/>
 #### Injector

-There may be a need to build a dependency graph of a given type outside of a Transfuse dependecy graph.
+There may be a need to build a dependency graph of a given type outside of a Transfuse dependency graph.
 To solve this, Transfuse offers the capability to define an Injector.
-To define an Injector, simply define an inerface, including methods that return the type of the values users require built and annotate it with @Injector.
+To define an Injector, simply define an interface, including methods that return the type of the values users require built and annotate it with @Injector.
 Transfuse will read the interface and implement the appropriate injections.

 For instance, the following interface returns an Example type: